evangelia-mitsopoulou/restaurant-menu/README.md

 ### Services

 This folder will contain the actual services and API calls to the server.
 By using Fetch API the mocked json could be consumed here.
+For purposes of this project the raw json data were directly referenced within the components.

 ## Technical Discussions

 ### Spicy Level Calculation

 ### Set for Allergy Info

 ### Map for Selected Courses
-### Grid System

 ### Conditional Rendering (not Routing)

+### Multiline ellipsis